asvd/helios-merge/README.md

 ```

 In this case you can simply launch the tool as `helios-merge` from
-anywhere (as it is shown in the examples below).
-Nevertheless the
+anywhere (as shown in the examples below).
+Nevertheless the global
-global installation is not necessary.
+installation is not necessary.

 - *Locally* using [npm](https://npmjs.org/):